Expatria-Technologies/remora-flexi-hal/README.md

 Different in this fork from the 'standard' Remora is the lack of a config file.
 The board has a well defined set of inputs and outputs, typically with a single function.
 Within the LinuxCNC component the 'pins' are named intuitively to attempt to make HAL configuration easier.
 Pins are defined in board_config.h and the modules loaded in main.cpp in an attempt to keep the modules unmodified for easier maintenance as they are developed upstream.

-A Pi image will be provided at a later date pre-configured with the required components and dependencies pre-compiled and a base configuration installed.

 Integration with the UF2 bootloader that ships on the Flexi-HAL is still a WIP; at this point the image must be installed via DFU or via the serial bootloader and will overwrite the UF2 bootloader.
 A script is provided in the Tools directory to do this from the Pi via the Pi header, including resetting the STM32 and managing the boot0 pin.
-This script can be used to re-install the UF2 bootloader as well if desired. stm32flash will need to be installed on the Pi.
+This script can be used to re-install the UF2 bootloader as well if desired. stm32flash will need to be installed on the Pi (it is pre-installed in the Flexi-Pi image).

 Firmware must be built with Mbed Studio with the 'FLEXIHAL' target, and the 'Release' configuration must be selected.
-A pre-compiled binary is provided in the FirmwareBin directory for convienience.
+A pre-compiled binary is provided in the FirmwareBin directory for convenience.

+# Flexi-Pi

+Included under 'releases' is a Pi 4 image which built on the official LinuxCNC image.
+It is pre-configured with all of the required dependencies.
+The base configuration runs Probe Basic, and it functions as expected apart from the ATC tab, which currently does nothing.
+Unzip it and flash it to an SD card using dd, balenaEtcher, or the tool of your choice.
+The filesystem will be automatically resized on first boot to fill the entirety of the SD card.

+The minimum SD card size is 8GB, though a 16GB or larger card is recommended.
+A U3 High Endurance card from a reputable manufacturer is the preferred option, such as those available from Sandisk.
+Slower cards will result in a noticeable reduction in performance.

+---
 # Remora
 Remora is a free, opensource LinuxCNC component and Programmable Realtime Unit (PRU) firmware to allow LPC17xx and STM32F4 base controller boards to be used in conjuction with a Raspberry Pi to implement a LinuxCNC based CNC controller.